danielq1985/si_expansion_public/README.md

 - Visualization: Tableau

 ## Where are our current top performing locations?
-The data used is from 2018-06-01-2021-09-28 of CRM data.
+The CRM data used is from 2018-06-01-2021-09-28 dividing service calls by zip code

-Divide service calls by zip code.
-The metrics we will to find our top performing zips:
+The metrics we will use to find our top performing zips:
 - Frequency: How many times were we out to service?
 - Monetary : What was the total amount of money spent?

+How many zip codes are being serviced?

+What are the total frequencies of each zip code?

 Rank each zip based on Frequency and Monetary values.

 Label each zip based on rank.

+Plot Findings

 ## Who are our top performers?
 This will be achieved by using the public Census API retriencing demogrpahics.